jshuang0520/git/README.md

 #### add the file you want to commit and push to git repository
 > git add git_manipulation.ipynb
+(Git add . #means add all files in this folder)

 #### commit with message
-> git commit -m "message"
+git commit -m "message"

 #### push to the branch
 > git push origin -u practice_branch